Cooper T39: Racing and competition history

-In the 1950s, different teams drove the model, primarily in national British sports car races, but also in the endurance races of the World Sports Car Championship.
+In the 1950s, different teams entered the model, primarily in national British sports car races, but also in World Sports Car Championship races.
 1956 occupied Leech Cracraft and Red Byron in the 12-hour race at Sebring 21 overall and won the class for sports cars to 1.1 liters.
 In the 1956 Reims 12-hour race, Stirling Moss and Graham Hill drove a factory T39 but retired.
-At Le Mans, Ed Hugus and John BentleyEighth in the final ranking.
-This list could go on for a long time, because the T39s were used successfully until the mid-1960s.
+At the 1956 24 Hours of Le Mans, Ed Hugus and John Bentley were eighth in the final ranking.
+T39s were used successfully until the mid-1960s.